Control certificate functions#

 \[ \dot{x}_1 = x_2, \quad \dot{x}_2 = -x_1 + u \]

-This system represents a simple pendulum with control input \( u \).
-We aim to stabilize the system at the origin \( (x_1, x_2) = (0, 0) \).
+This system describes a simple pendulum actuated by a control input \(u\).
+Our goal is to stabilize the state to the origin \((x_1, x_2) = (0, 0)\).

-\[ V(x) = \frac{1}{2}x_1^2 + \frac{1}{2}x_2^2 \]
+\[ V(x) = \frac{1}{2}x_1^2 + \frac{1}{2}x_2^2, \]

-\[ \dot{V}(x) = \nabla V(x)^T f(x, u) = x_1 \dot{x}_1 + x_2 \dot{x}_2 = x_1 x_2 + x_2(-x_1 + u) \]
+\[ \dot{V}(x) = \nabla V(x)^T f(x, u) = x_1 \dot{x}_1 + x_2 \dot{x}_2 = x_1 x_2 + x_2(-x_1 + u). \]

-\[ \dot{V}(x) = x_2(-x_1 + x_1 + u) = x_2 u \]
+\[ \dot{V}(x) = x_2(-x_1 + x_1 + u) = x_2 u. \]

-\[ u = -kx_2, \quad k > 0 \]
+\[ u = -k x_2, \quad k > 0. \]

-Substituting this into \( \dot{V}(x) \):
+Substituting this into \(\dot{V}(x)\):

-\[ \dot{V}(x) = x_2(-kx_2) = -k x_2^2 \]
+\[ \dot{V}(x) = x_2(-k x_2) = -k x_2^2. \]

-Control Invariant Set#
+Control Invariant Sets#

-Barrier functions#
+Barrier Functions#

 Control Barrier Functions (CBFs)#

-Class \(\mathcal{K}\) and extended class \(\mathcal{K}\) functions
+Class \(\mathcal{K}\) and Extended Class \(\mathcal{K}\) Functions

-A Lipschitz continuous function \(\alpha : [0, a) \rightarrow [0,\infty)\), \(a > 0\) is said to belong to class \(\mathcal{K}\) if it is strictly increasing and \(\alpha(0) = 0\).
-Moreover, \(\alpha : [−b, a) \rightarrow [−\infty,\infty)\), \(a > 0\), \(b > 0\) belongs to extended class \(\mathcal{K}\) if it is strictly increasing and \(\alpha(0) = 0\).
+A Lipschitz continuous function \(\alpha : [0, a) \to [0, \infty)\), \(a > 0\), is said to belong to class \(\mathcal{K}\) if it is strictly increasing and \(\alpha(0) = 0\).
+Moreover, \(\alpha : [-b, a) \to [-\infty, \infty)\), \(a > 0\), \(b > 0\), is said to belong to the extended class \(\mathcal{K}\) if it is strictly increasing and \(\alpha(0) = 0\).

-Now we formally define a control barrier function
+Now, we formally define a control barrier function:

-Definition (Control barrier function)
+Definition (Control Barrier Function)

-Given a set \(\mathcal{S} = \{ x \mid b(x) \geq 0\}\) where \(b:\mathbb{R}^n \rightarrow \mathbb{R}\).
-Then \(b\) is a control barrier function for a system \(\dot{x} = f(x,u)\) if there exists a class \(\mathcal{K}\) function \(\alpha\) such that
+Let \(\mathcal{S} = \{ x \mid b(x) \geq 0\}\), where \(b : \mathbb{R}^n \to \mathbb{R}\).
+The function \(b\) is called a control barrier function for the system \(\dot{x} = f(x, u)\) if there exists a class \(\mathcal{K}\) function \(\alpha\) such that

-If we can find such a function \(b\) and \(\alpha\) that satisfy the CBF inequality over the domain, then we can guarantee that if the system starts inside \(\mathcal{S}\), then it will remain inside \(\mathcal{S}\) for all future time.
+If we can find a function \(b\) and a class \(\mathcal{K}\) function \(\alpha\) so that the CBF condition holds everywhere in \(\mathcal{S}\), then we are guaranteed that any trajectory starting inside \(\mathcal{S}\) will remain in \(\mathcal{S}\) for all time.

 Finding valid CBFs#

-(6)#\[\begin{split}u^\star = &\underset{u}{\text{argmin}} \: \| u - u_\mathrm{nom}\|_2^2\\ &\text{subj. to} \:\: \nabla b(x)^Tf(x,u) \geq -\alpha(b(x))\end{split}\]
+(7)#\[\begin{split}u^\star = \underset{u}{\text{argmin}} \; \| u - u_\mathrm{nom}\|_2^2 \\ \text{subj. to} \;\; \nabla b(x)^\top f(x,u) \geq -\alpha(b(x))\end{split}\]

-(6)#\[\begin{split}u^\star = &\underset{u}{\text{argmin}} \: \| u - u_\mathrm{nom}\|_2^2\\ &\text{subj. to} \:\: \nabla b(x)^Tf(x,u) \geq -\alpha(b(x))\end{split}\]
+(7)#\[\begin{split}u^\star = \underset{u}{\text{argmin}} \; \| u - u_\mathrm{nom}\|_2^2 \\ \text{subj. to} \;\; \nabla b(x)^\top f(x,u) \geq -\alpha(b(x))\end{split}\]

 Example: Control Barrier Function for a Nonlinear System

-Consider the nonlinear system:
+Consider the following nonlinear system:

 \[ \dot{x}_1 = x_2, \quad \dot{x}_2 = -x_1 + u \]

-\[ \mathcal{S} = \{ x \mid b(x) \geq 0 \}, \quad b(x) = 1 - x_1^2 - x_2^2 \]
+\[ \mathcal{S} = \{ x \mid b(x) \geq 0 \}, \qquad b(x) = 1 - x_1^2 - x_2^2 \]

 The gradient of \(b(x)\) is: